Relieve Depression & anxiety, Change your Perspective

 Make Active 10 a part of your daily routine, make it a habit!
 We know HABITS ARE HARD TO BREAK, they are also hard to make, like making good new friends.

-Here’s more on how my style of hypnotherapy can relieve depression.
+Here’s more on how my style of blending, Buddhism, Mindfulness and Hypnotherapy together works.